AP Human Geography

 Tuition: $800.00 with Early Bird Discount rate of $790.00 if registered by June 30.

-Class Schedule: The class will begin September 3, 2019 and end May 2020 after the AP exam is taken.
+Class Schedule: The class will begin September 8, 2020 and end May 2021 one week after the AP exam is taken.
 There will be three scheduled breaks - Thanksgiving break, a Winter break, and a Spring break.

 Type of Work Required: Since geography is a spatial science and is learned best by “doing,” this class consists of a combination of readings and hands-on activities.
 On-line video clips, case studies, extra-credit book reviews, and other special features make this a fun way to learn about other cultures and countries.

 Weekly Workload: The weekly workload consists of reading one chapter (or less) per week, written review exercises, and viewing videos.
 Occasionally you will have an additional assignment such as a partner project or field work assignment.
 Most students report spending one hour every night in reading, doing assignments, and participating in online class discussions.
 Some weeks require more work than others but I try to balance the workload.

 Assessment/Grades: Student assessment will consist of a combination of homework, interactive Geography lab activities, and multiple-choice quizzes.
 Students will practice for the AP exam by writing free-response essays on a regular basis during the last semester of the course.
 I will score these responses using a scoring guideline in the same manner as the AP Exam is scored and will give you detailed input and suggestions.